caleb272/videos/README.md

 ## 3. Sharing your code
 When you are done with your bug fix and feature, please share the code as follows:
 1. Commit your changes and push the branch to **your fork of the repo**.
-2. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) off of `main` **in your fork of the repo**.
+2. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) off of `yourrepo:main`.
+Please note this PR should be totally contained in **in your fork of the repo**, and should not show up as a PR visible on this repo.
 3. Follow the link in the email where we sent you this challenge in order to schedule our follow up call.
 There will be a text field where you can share the url to the PR you just created.

 # Notes